gkjohnson/batched-3d-tiles-demo/README.md

 Demonstration of rendering 3d tiles using three.js BatchedMesh addon

 **TODO**
-- Add per-mesh upload
+- Add .updateGeometry function
-- Make sure there's no overlap in ranges
 - Use ints for the id buffer
-- Use texture fetch for matrices
+- Use texture ids for textures